 At the beginning of fiscal year 2011, consistent with our philosophy to align executives with shareholders and pay for performance, we established stock ownership guidelines for our executive officers, including the Named Executive Officers.
 These guidelines are intended to create a management team of owners, tying Company stock price performance to executive wealth and motivating sustainable long-term business value generation.
-The minimum ownership requirements (which do not take into account the Reverse Stock Split) are denominated as a fixed number of shares as follows:
+The initial ownership requirements, which were established prior to the reverse stock split in July 2012, were set at what the Committee considered to be reasonable and appropriate at the time.
+Following the 10:1 reverse split the Committee believed that it was appropriate to adjust the guidelines to reflect the impact of the split; however, they determined that an enhancement administered through an adjustment to guidelines at less than the 10:1 conversion rate was appropriate to continue to recognize the importance of developing an ownership culture.